This post may contain affiliate links. Please read our disclosure policy.

 - Before You Go

-- Granulated Sugar: Granulated sugar is here for sweetness, but it also helps create a tight crumb for a dense, moist pound cake.
+- Granulated Sugar: Granulated sugar is here for sweetness.
+It also helps create a tight crumb for a dense, moist pound cake.

 - Light Brown Sugar: Using light brown sugar adds sweetness along with a little moisture.
 This will keep the cake softer while adding a nice, rich molasses flavor.